Ginger Wildheart

-Ginger Wildheart (born David Leslie Walls; 17 December 1964 in South Shields, England), sometimes known simply as Ginger, is an English rock guitarist, singer, and songwriter.
-He began his professional career as a guitarist in The Quireboys, but is best known as the founder and leader of The Wildhearts.
+Ginger Wildheart (born David Leslie Walls; 17 December 1964), sometimes known simply as Ginger, is an English rock guitarist, singer, and songwriter.
+He began his professional career as a guitarist in the Quireboys, but is best known as the founder and leader of the Wildhearts.
 In addition, he has released numerous solo albums and has been involved in many other musical projects.

 Career

 Early career

-Ginger played in many bands including South Shields band The Cups and Beki Bondage's band The Bombshells.
-He was a member of the English band The Quireboys from 1987 until 1989.
-After being sacked from The Quireboys, he was briefly in the New York band The Throbs, before going on to form The Wildhearts.
-He has led several incarnations of The Wildhearts since 1989.
+Ginger played in many bands including South Shields band the Cups and Beki Bondage's band the Bombshells.
+He was a member of the English band the Quireboys from 1987 until 1989.
+After being sacked from the Quireboys, he was briefly in the New York band the Throbs, before going on to form the Wildhearts.
+He has led several incarnations of the Wildhearts since 1989.

 Side projects

-In addition to leading The Wildhearts and maintaining a solo career under his own name, Ginger has participated in numerous side projects and collaborations:
+In addition to leading the Wildhearts and maintaining a solo career under his own name, Ginger has participated in numerous side projects and collaborations: